Ex-wife of Rob Porter pushes back against Donald Trump's defense

-The ex-wife who accused former White House staffer Rob Porter of domestic abuse said her experience wouldn't be diminished on Sunday after President Donald Trump defended his former aide.
+The ex-wife who accused former White House staffer Rob Porter of domestic abuse said her experience wouldn't be diminished on Sunday after President Donald Trump expressed sympathy for his former aide.

-In a powerful essay for Time, Jenna Willoughby, one of Porter's ex-wives, said she felt as though the president had called her and Colbie Holderness, another of Porter's ex-wives, liars.
+In a powerful essay for Time, Jennifer Willoughby, one of Porter's ex-wives, said she felt as though the president had called her and Colbie Holderness, another of Porter's ex-wives, liars.

 "The words 'mere allegation' and 'falsely accused' [are] meant to imply that I am a liar," she said in the essay.
 "That Colbie Holderness is a liar.
 That the work Rob was doing in the White House was of higher value than our mental, emotional or physical wellbeing.
 That his professional contributions are worth more than the truth.
 That abuse is something to be questioned and doubted."

-Trump defended his former staff secretary last week and insisted that he was a man of integrity.
+Trump insisted last week that his former staff secretary was a man of integrity.

 Related: Trump, angry at Chief of Staff Kelly, muses about possible replacements

-Note: CORRECTION (Feb.
-12, 2018, 9 a.m.): An earlier version of this article misstated Willoughby’s first name.
-It’s Jennifer, not Jenna.